3D camcorder: 3D HD pocket camcorder

 A 3D pocket camcorder is similar in size to a compact camera.
 Many 3D camcorders can record stereo sound and are provided with image stabilization.

 The first 3D pocket camcorder is the Fujifilm FinePix Real 3D W1.
 It has two lenses but only one processor so can be slow when processing 3D.

 The Aiptek3D i2 has two lenses and two sensors.
 The 3D images may be seen in the parallax-barrier LCD panel without glasses.
 When the device is plugged into an external TV or monitor, the monitor must be able to turn a side-by-side video stream into a stereoscopic display.

-In late 2011, Panasonic has announced the Panasonic Lumix DMC-3D1, its first 3D compact digital video camera.
-It similar with Fujifilm FinePix Real 3D W3, the successor of 3D W1, but less the W3's lenticular screen that allows photos and videos to be viewed in 3D on the camera itself without the need for glasses.
-Video are recorded in 1080p video stream with only one sensor which should be divided in a half each to the left and the right of the picture, so the effective resolution is 960x1080 pixels, near HD resolution at 1280x720 pixels and certainly not Full HD resolution at 1920x1080 pixels.
+In late 2011, Panasonic announced the Panasonic Lumix DMC-3D1, its first 3D compact digital video camera.
+It is similar to the Fujifilm FinePix Real 3D W3, the successor to the 3D W1, but without the W3's lenticular screen that allows photos and videos to be viewed in 3D on the camera itself without the need for glasses.
+Videos are recorded as a single 1080p video stream, to be divided in half (left and the right), so the effective resolution is 960×1080 pixels, near HD resolution at 1280×720 pixels and certainly not Full HD resolution at 1920×1080 pixels.

-With shape (not size) as standard camcorder and not similar with other 3D HD pocket camcorders with camera shape, Vivitar Vivicam DVR 790HD 3D can be bought with price about $70.
-Distance between the two lenses in Vivitar is shorter than the rivals (camera shape).
-It shoots in HD 1280x720/25p and captures 5MP digital still images fix-focus with 4x digital zoom.
-Has HDMI output for HDTV and provided with 3D glasses.
-The 3D camcorder is also provided with YouTube Express which will convert and upload the videos and photos to YouTube.
+With the shape (but not size) of a standard camcorder (unlike other 3D HD pocket camcorders), the Vivitar Vivicam DVR 790HD 3D can be bought at around $70.
+The distance between the two lenses in Vivitar is shorter than its rivals (due to the camera shape).
+It shoots in HD 1280×720/25p and captures 5MP digital still images with fix-focus at up to a 4× digital zoom.
+It has HDMI output for HDTVs and is provided with 3D glasses.
+The 3D camcorder also includes YouTube Express, which will convert and upload the videos and photos to YouTube.

 Other 3D pocket digital camcorder are:

 Panasonic 3D Lumix H-FT012 lens (for the GH2, GF2, GF3, GF5 cams and also for the hybrid W8 cam).

 Praktica and Medion 3D (two clones of the DXG-5D8 cam).